 Not only are these diary entries written by copyrighters at Topps but they have some revisionist (or more likely ignorant) historical claims.
 Pete Best would have certainly written a different journal entry.

-The images on these cards is fun, though, but tracking down a pristine set of this 60 card set can be difficult.
+The images on these cards are fun, though, but tracking down a pristine set of this 60 card set can be difficult.

 1964 Topps Beatles Plaks